-Shared learning – contribution, not attribution
+Shared learning – Contribution, not attribution

 This can be no better exemplified than an effort started by the Bertelsmann Foundation which hosted a session on impact at the EFC annual conference in 2009.
 The session, which would usually be seated, was literally standing room only.
-Foundation owners and staff people were spilling out of a room to get a glimpse of a video on learning from grant making, and it was quiet as a church in order to hear the speakers.
-These early efforts by Bertelsmann led to a long and fruitful collaboration across a half dozen foundations through the EFC to better understand how to measure our own impact, how to communicate results, how to understand and embrace risk, and how to recognize contribution (and why we generally step away from attribution).
+Foundation heads and staff people were spilling out of a room to get a glimpse of a video on learning from grantmaking, and it was quiet as a church in order to hear the speakers.
+These early efforts by Bertelsmann led to a long and fruitful collaboration across a half dozen foundations through the EFC to better understand how to measure our own impact, how to communicate results, how to understand and embrace risk, and how to recognise contribution (and why we generally step away from attribution).
 This was one of the first platforms that the EFC created for foundations to embrace strategic learning.

-Taking control of the narrative – a taxing issue
+Taking control of the narrative – A taxing issue

-Today, however the projection role that the EFC can play, that any association should play, is perhaps of even greater import than the reflection role, most especially projecting the role that foundations play to support European values and ideas.
+Today, however, the projection role that the EFC can play, that any association should play, is perhaps of even greater import than the reflection role, most especially projecting the role that foundations play to support European values and ideas.

 And this causes a dilemma.
 Namely, foundations are not well understood.
 A few years ago in the Netherlands, the national association of foundations (FIN) undertook man-on-the-street interviews to ask ordinary people what philanthropy means.
 Ninety percent of the definitions were wrong.
 We all had a really good laugh, but truth be told, most foundations were not really concerned.
 We don’t like to show off; we do not have a collective response to correct the misconceptions that are out there; and frankly, we don’t think it is that important.

 This allows for misconceptions about foundations to grow.
-And sadly, today, foundations are increasingly becoming understood, but through the wrong lens, the one colored by the ‘winner-take-all’ cultures.
+And sadly, today, foundations are increasingly becoming understood, but through the wrong lens, the one coloured by the “winner-take-all” cultures.
 One of the big misconceptions is that philanthropy is somehow the alternative to wealthy people paying taxes.
 The underlying narrative suggests that there is a choice between philanthropy and taxes.
 There is not.
 European nations, with robust social welfare systems financed through taxes, also enjoy rich philanthropic practices.
-The counter-narrative to the ‘winner-take-all’ is alive and well in several European countries including France, Germany, Italy, the Netherlands, Sweden and Switzerland.
+The counter-narrative to the “winner-take-all” is alive and well in several European countries including France, Germany, Italy, the Netherlands, Sweden and Switzerland.
 And this is where the EFC comes in.
 The European story of philanthropy now, more than ever, needs to be told.
 It needs to be projected into the global dialogue to demonstrate common and aligned purpose between good governance that serves the need of a nation and good philanthropy.
 When foundations, however, do not tell their own collective story of contribution to society, it is easy for others to paint a negative picture.
-Foundations need an ambassador and one that can articulate the very special European flavor of philanthropic practice.
+Foundations need an ambassador and one that can articulate the very special European flavour of philanthropic practice.

 Support democracy, strengthen infrastructure